OpenNebula/addon-storpool/docs/configuration_tips.md

 ### Extras

 **!!!
 Warning !!!**
-*These features are changing the defalt behavior of OpenNebula and should be used only when the StorPool addon is used for both SYSTEM and IMAGE datastores.*
+*These features are changing the defalt behavior of OpenNebula and should be used when the StorPool addon is the only storage driver and used for both SYSTEM and IMAGE datastores!*

 #### VM snapshots